slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hierarchy

 <!--
-> *"Disobedience is the true foundation of liberty.
-The obedient must be slaves."  -- Henry David Thoreau*
-> *"If you are ruled by mind you are a king; if by body a slave."  -- Cato*
 > *"No hay prepotencia más ridícula que la que se destila de la creencia de que recopilar talento ajeno es un talento."  -- Jorge Luis Borges*
+> *"I can only promise you one thing: one day they'll pretend they believed in you the whole time."  -- Codie Sanchez*
+> *"When you can’t be controlled, you’ll be hated."  -- Codey Sanchez*
+> *"Human societies praise independent-mindedness but they often punish independent-minded people."  -- rapahelz@x*

+> *"If you can smile when things go wrong, you have someone in mind to blame.*
 - if you don't like something, just take away its only power: your attention.
 - civilized war: please the master and positive relationship with servants. if you appear too ambitious they’ll bring you down.
 - Weak managers believe if an employee becomes irreplaceable, they have become expendable.
 Keeping employees dispensable is more important than keeping skilled talent.
 Their actions aren’t random or stupid.